 Dan is currently an English/Composition instructor at Yakima Valley Community College.
 In addition to being a poet and a teacher, Dan is the new editor with Blue Begonia Press, having edited and co-edited several of their publications.
 Dan has served as a judge for various local and state poetry competitions, including serving as a panelist for the Artist Trust GAP Awards in 2003.
 He lives in Selah, WA.

-Director and Producer of Poetry+Motion, a Seattle non-profit and Associated Program of Shunpike that creates a unique collaboration between dancers and poets where local dancers select works by local poets as inspiration then collaborate to produce a performance.
+Director and Producer of Poetry+Motion, a Seattle non-profit and Associated Program of Shunpike that creates a unique collaboration between dancers and poets where local dancers select works by local poets as inspiration, then collaborate to produce a performance.
 Lola lives in West Seattle where she writes essays, poems, plays and short stories that reflect her commitment to justice.
 Her poems have been published in several anthologies, including The Sun Never Rises, A Rainthology (Muddly Puddle Press, 2000), Threads (AuthorHouse, 2009) a compilation by Seattle’s African American Writers’ Alliance, and Motherhood Anthology (Quill & Parchment Press, 2012).
 Her first collection, Taboos, was published in 2013.
 In addition to her poetry, she has also produced Sister, Sistah… The Parallel and Unequal Lives Of America’s Black and White Women (Women’s Theological Center, Boston, MA, 1998); Patterns In Time: Weaknesses in Community Organizing Theory, (Gustavus Myers Center Newsletter, Boston University, Boston, MA, Fall 2000; reprint Dissent magazine, Spring 2001) and served as managing editor & columnist for Ethics & Action, a quarterly newsletter for Unitarian Universalist activists, (UUA, Boston, MA, 1990 1997).

 Paulann Petersen (1942- )

 Oregon’s sixth Poet Laureate, she is a former Stegner Fellow at Stanford University.
 She received two Carolyn Kizer Poetry Awards, several nominations for a Pushcart Prize, the 2006 Stewart Holbrook Award for Outstanding Contributions to Oregon's Literary Life, and was a finalist for the 2006 Oregon Book Award in Poetry.
 Her poems have appeared in many journals and anthologies, including Poetry, The New Republic, Prairie Schooner, Willow Springs, Calyx, and the Internet's Poetry Daily.
 She serves on the board of Friends of William Stafford, organizing the January Stafford Birthday Events.